Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Transformation for decreasing dimension

 \section{Transformation for decreasing dimension}

-In the previous sections we showed that one can map the discrete version of classical field theories and $U(1)$ lattice gauge theories on arbitrary graphs to a $\phi^4$ field model with the same partition function by adding many new vertices on the initial lattice.
-It is clear that the final graph after adding new vertices is a complex graph and we have not a specific form for it.
-Specially such a graph is not a planar graph because the initial model may be in any dimension. \\
+In the previous sections we showed that one can map the discrete version of classical field theories and $U(1)$ lattice gauge theories on arbitrary lattices to a $\phi^4$ field model by adding many new vertices on the initial lattice in the sense that the partition function is invariant under the corresponding transformations.
+It is clear that the final graph after adding new vertices is a complex graph.
+Specially, such a graph is not a planar graph because the initial model may be in any dimension.

 In this section we give another transformation to decrease dimension of the model to two.
 To this end, we consider a complex graph which is derived after transformations in the previous sections.
-If we flatten this graph on a two-dimensional page, we will see many crossings between edges of the graph which shows that graph is not planar.
+If we insert this graph on a plane, we will see many crossings between edges of the graph which shows that graph is not planar.
 A crossing of the graph has been shown in Figure (\ref{fig5}) where there are four variables $\phi_1$, $\phi_2$, $\phi_3$ and $\phi_4$ which interact with each other as $-i\phi_1 \phi_3 -i\phi_2 \phi_4$.
 Therefore, in the partition function we have an integral in the following form:

 We define a new variable $\phi_0$ and insert it into the place of crossing of the graph.
 Then we use a simple identity in the following form:

 We multiply this factor to the phrase (\ref{c1}) and we will have: